PX4/PX4-Autopilot/addNewChipSupport.md

 * Go ahead and create `rpi` folder in `PX4-Autopilot/platforms/nuttx/src/px4/`.
 Create a `CMakeLists.txt` file in that folder and copy following lines to that file\
 	`add_subdirectory(${PX4_CHIP})`
 * Now create two more folders with names `rpi_common` and `rp2040` inside `rpi`.
 Note that `rpi_common` will have files common to all the chips produced by Raspberrypi.
 While `rp2040` will have files specific to the rp2040 chip.
+* Add an empty `CMakeLists.txt` file in `rp2040` folder for now.
+The contents of this file will be changed later as the need arises.